(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 He shakes his head and repeats, "Tell them I'm very sorry."
 He smiles then, a bittersweet expression, and urges, "Tell young Kenda she'll make a fine Empress one day, and that I love her."

-Tenou nods, "I will.
+Tenou nods and solemnly replies, "I will.
 So you do mean to end it now."

-Zouchouten sighs again, the sound of a man whose mind has been made up for a century.
-"Yes, I do.
+Zouchouten sighs again, the sound of a man whose mind has been made up for a century, and tells him, "Yes, I do.
 It's been so long… I am old, Emperor Tenou, in body and soul.
 And I've waited a hundred agonizing years to see her again."

-He expects the new god-king to argue, but instead, Tenou agrees, "You've kept your side of the bargain, Zouchouten.
-Her people are safe, and Tenkai is safe."
+He expects the new god-king to argue, but instead, Tenou clasps his hand and agrees, "You've kept your side of the bargain, Zouchouten.
+Her people are safe, and Tenkai is safe.
+I'll miss you very much – we'll all miss you very much, but we'll understand."
 He starts to turn away, then stops and finishes, "May you find what you seek, in one new plane or another."

-Zouchouten smiles at him and farewells, "Take care, my dear friend."
+Zouchouten gratefully smiles at him and farewells, "Take care, my dear friend."

 Alone now, he holds out his hand, the last white feather materializing in it.
-He brings it to his lips, then lets the wind take it.
+He brings it to his lips in one last symbolic kiss, then lets the wind take it.

 And he steps into space.

 The man watches the birds as they take flight from their perches, landing on the ground and the food their keeper has just set out for them.
-The aviary has always been a haven for him, away from the rapid, frantic pace of the rest of the city.
+This aviary has always been a haven for him, away from the rapid, frantic pace of the rest of the city, ever since he was a child.
+Ah, how he likes birds: little free, thrumming, energetic, feisty creatures, and the miracle of flight never really seems to dim for him.
+Right now he's watching sparrows, but he watches all birds when the opportunity arises, especially the white cranes he's sometimes fortunate enough to see.

 A smile lifts the corners of his stern mouth as a fledgling sparrow looks at him, chirps indignantly, and then resumes pecking at the millet.
-He can't really blame it for being intimidated, he thinks wryly, because he's aware that he makes an imposing figure.
+He can't really blame it for being intimidated, he thinks wryly, because he's aware that he makes an imposing figure: seven feet tall, broad-shouldered, powerful muscles even at age forty-eight, and poofy blue hair swept back from his face.

-The keeper bows to him and greets, "Good day, Mr. Yusaku."
+The keeper bows to him and cheerfully greets, "Good day, Mr. Yusaku."

-"Good day, Kenji."
+"Good day, Kenji," is Yusaku Zouchouten's pleasant reply.
 He inclines his head and comments, "I see the nestlings are fledging."

-Kenji smiles, "Indeed sir.
-Taking wing at last."
-He nods to the right and adds, "It is your friends the sparrows' lucky day, Mr. Yusaku.
-I see another friend approaching.
-One who the birds also trust and flock to."
+Kenji proudly smiles, "Indeed, sir.
+Taking wing at last –" Something catches his eye, then he nods to the right and adds, "It is your friends the sparrows' lucky day, Mr. Yusaku.
+I see another friend approaching, one who the birds also trust and flock to."

 "Does she come here often?" the bigger man asks, cocking his head to side slightly.